Axwell2/Alpucate-/README.md

 # Alpucate-
-An Interactive Batch Files.
-I Think This Is Useless
+An Interactive Batch Files
+It Safe, I Did'nt Add A Virus To APC.

+Maybe Useless?

 Run In Administrator Mode
-Warning!
-It Can Cause High Risk, So Be Careful.